Jaco5/TriviaGame/README.md

 A game of trivia

-bugs - no timer
+bugs - borks itself on 3rd q after restart
-     - does not print guesses at end screen
+    - timer won't stop